 - No further than 1 metre back from that wall facing BC Hydro's power supply.

 The total allowable cable length, from the property line to the meter base, is 30 metres (100 feet).
-If the cable length exceeds 30 metres and is approved by BC Hydro, an extension fee will apply.
+If the cable length exceeds 30 metres and is approved by BC Hydro, additional charges will apply.

 - Meters can't be installed inside carports, garages or breezeways, or any part of the structure that may potentially be enclosed or within 1 metre of a natural gas relief discharge device or vent, or within 3 metres of a propane gas relief discharge device or vent.